drewbelf/cv/index.md

 "Recording Class and Inclusive Teaching."
 Diversity, Equity, and Inclusion Lecture Series.
 St. Bonaventure University.
 April 18.
 Co-presented with Alex Gillham (St. Bonaventure University).

 `2022`
 Invited paper.
 "Notes on 'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
-Paper on "Bonaventure a Reader of Albert" Panel.
+Paper on "Bonaventure a Reader of Albert" Panel, sponsored by the Boston Colloquy for Historical Theology.
 47th Annual International Patristic, Medieval, and Renaissance Studies Conference.
 Villanova University.
 October 21–23.

 "Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
 Paper on "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.